ucsb-cs24-s18/ucsb-cs24-s18.github.io/_lab/lab02.md

 ## Step 6: Show off your work and get credit for this lab

 Get your mentor's attention to inspect your work.
+Before you submit, rename buggyGPA.cpp to gpa.cpp as it is now bug free!

 ## Step 7: Submit your code on gradescope